Education

 🛡️ Job Protection

-Job protection means your employer must hold your job — or an equivalent role — while you're on leave.
+Job protection means your employer must hold your job, or an equivalent role, while you are on leave.
 It does not mean you get paid.
-The main federal law is FMLA — 12 weeks of job protection for eligible employees.
+The main federal law is FMLA, 12 weeks of job protection for eligible employees.
 Some states layer on additional weeks on top of that.

 Job protection and pay are separate.